-On April 18, 2023, in consideration for their services as independent directors, the Company granted to each of Messrs.
-Gary S. Maier and John M. Palumbo, a Non-Qualified Stock Option pursuant to the 2017 Long-Term Incentive Plan to purchase 50,000 shares of common stock at an exercise price of \$0.0361, representing 100% of the closing price of the common stock of the Corporation as of such date.
+On April 25, 2024, in consideration for their services as independent directors, the Company granted to each of Messrs.
+Gary S. Maier and John M. Palumbo, a Non-Qualified Stock Option pursuant to the 2017 Long-Term Incentive Plan to purchase 50,000 shares of common stock at an exercise price of \$0.0160, representing 100% of the closing price of the common stock of the Corporation as of April 24, 2024.
 Said Options shall vest and be exercisable immediately and shall be exercisable for a period of seven years from the date of grant.

-On April 18, 2023, in consideration of the services as director, the Corporation hereby grant to Werner Funk, a Non-Qualified Stock Option pursuant to the 2017 Long-Term Incentive Plan, to purchase 50,000 shares of common stock, at an exercise price of \$0.0397 representing 110% of the closing price of the common stock of the Corporation as of April 15, 2022; Said Options shall vest and be exercisable immediately and shall be exercisable for a period of seven years from the date of grant.
+Also on April 25, 2024, the Company granted to Werner Funk, President and CEO, a Non-qualified Stock Option pursuant to the 2017 Long-Term Incentive Plan, to purchase 50,000 shares of common stock at any exercise price of \$0.0176, representing 110% of the closing price of the common stock of the Corporation as of April 24, 2024.
+Said Options shall vest and be exercisable immediately and shall be exercisable for a period of seven years from the date of grant.